zowe/docs-site/docs/user-guide/sdks-using.md

 pip install <fileName>.whl
 ```

-### Java

-Requires Java runtime version 11 and above.

 ## Getting started

 To get started, import the SDK packages to your project.
 You can pull the packages from an online registry, or download the packages from Zowe.org to install locally.

-### Install Node.js from an online registry

-Pull the packages from an online registry such as npm.

-**Follow these steps:**

-1. In command-line window, navigate to your project directory.
-Issue the following command to install a package from the registry:

-   - To import a Node.js package: `npm install <PackageName>`

-     *where* `<packageName>` is the name of the SDK package that you want to install, such as `zos-files-for-zowe-sdk`.

-     The packages are installed.
-Node packages are defined in `package.json` in your project.

-2. **(Optional)** You might want to automatically update the SDK version when updates become available, or you might want to prevent automatic updates.

-    - To define the versioning scheme for Node packages, use [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).

 ### Install Java SDK from an online registry